PappasBrent/pappasbrent.github.io/research/hardening-build-systems.md

    build phase phases' file and command permissions.
    1. We will begin by manually specifying project build phases.
-While completing this step, we will look for patterns in build phase specifications that we can use to perform to perform this goal's next
-      sub-goal: automatically specifying build phases.
+While completing this step, we will look for patterns in build phase specifications that we can use to perform this goal's next sub-goal: automatically specifying build phases.
    2. Next, we will investigate techniques for automatically specifying project build phases.
 This is a crucial step because real-world build systems manage hundreds of files and comprise thousands of lines of code, making